Facebook

 For more details about using the dataset, use the jupyter-notebooks: https://github.com/JARVIS-Materials-Design/jarvis-tools-notebooks

-JARVIS-DFT is a repository of density functional theory based calculation data for materials.
+TwitterThe JARVIS-DFT database is a collection of density functional theory (DFT) data for various materials.

 License information was derived automatically